 Is Turkey expensive for a holiday?

-No, Turkey is incredibly cheap, especially if you opt for budget accommodation and dine at local restaurants.
+No, Turkey is cheap, especially if you opt for budget accommodation and dine at local restaurants.
+However, it’s not as cheap as it used to be because of the declining currency rate.

 How much is a Coke in Turkey?